Erten Gazi

-Erten Gazi (born June 15, 1997) is a Cypriot-born Turkish professional basketball player for Anadolu Efes of the Turkish Basketball Super League and the EuroLeague.
+Erten Gazi (born June 15, 1997) is a Turkish Cypriot professional basketball player for Esenler Erokspor of the Basketbol Süper Ligi (BSL).

 Early life

 Erten Gazi was born in North Nicosia to Turkish Cypriot parents Ayten (née Zabit) and Uğur Gazi.
-Ayten Gazi was a former track and field athlete from Paphos while Uğur Gazi was a volleyball player from Famagusta.
-Erten grew up in Morphou.
+Ayten Gazi was a former track and field athlete from Paphos while Uğur Gazi was a volleyball player from Gazimağusa.
+Erten grew up in Güzelyurt.
 He started playing basketball in 2004 for Güzelyurt Basketbol İhtisas Spor Derneği, coached by his parents.
 Gazi scored 48 points for his club in the final game of North Cyprus national U14 championship in 2011, losing the game 80–59.
 He won the national U16 championship in 2012.
 He attended Şehit Turgut Ortaokulu from 2008 to 2011, receiving national third place in 2009 and championship in 2010.
 Gazi enrolled Güzelyurt Türk Maarif Koleji upon achieving fifth-place in the entrance examination.
 During his freshman year he led his team to the national high schools' final game, where they lost and ended in second place.

 In 2012, he moved to Istanbul since he was signed by Anadolu Efes to play for their U16 and U18 teams.
 He won the Turkish national U16 championship in 2013 with Efes.
 He was assigned to Pertevniyal, Efes' feeder club.
 He won the Turkish national U18 championship in 2014 with Pertevniyal.
 He played high schools' basketball with Bostancı Doğa Koleji.
 He led his team to the high schools' city (Istanbul) championship, the national (Turkey) championship and the World Championship in his senior year.
 Gazi committed to DePaul University to play college basketball in the United States.